Need a Vinyl Banner? Order Now . . .

-How to Hang a Banner From a Ceiling:
+From a Ceiling:

 Often, banners are hung from a given high point, including ceilings, using ropes or strings.
 If you're planning on hanging a banner from a ceiling, the ideal scenario would be to use banners with grommets to utilize ropes, cords, or strings in the process.

 The critical point to consider while preparing your rope or string is to consider its length – it needs to be of adequate length to pass through the grommets and then loop again back to the rope's anchor point and tie the rope off around the surface.